Financially reviewed by Patrick Flood, CFA.

 - Bought more and hoped for further declines: very high risk tolerance

-Pick a risk level that lets you sleep at night.
-Most investors severely overestimate their tolerance for risk, only realizing their true risk tolerance during a market crash when their portfolio value tanks.
+It is imperative to have realistic expectations of both the markets and of one's own behaviors.
 The behavioral aspect of investing is unfortunately very real and can have significant consequences.
-Emotional responses to one’s environment – in this case a financial environment – are hardwired in the human brain.
-Are you going to panic sell if your portfolio value drops by 37% like it did for an S&P 500 index investor in 2008?
+Emotional responses to one's environment – in this case a financial environment – are hardwired in the human brain.
+Are you going to panic sell if your portfolio value drops by 57% like it did for an S&P 500 index investor in 2008?

 Also keep in mind that stocks tend to do worse when you are doing worse.
 That is, your human capital tends to suffer at the same times that your investment capital suffers, so be sure to have an emergency fund established to avoid being forced to sell low and lock in losses just because you need the income during an economic downturn.
 Lastly, acknowledge and account for cognitive biases such as loss aversion, the principle that humans are generally more sensitive to losses than to gains, suggesting we tend to do more to avoid losses than to acquire gains.